 Kimbolton is a tiny town located in the state of Ohio.
 With a population of 152 people and just one neighborhood, Kimbolton is the 798th largest community in Ohio.
-Kimbolton has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Kimbolton was built prior to World War II, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Kimbolton is generally considered to be a blue-collar town.
 52.17% of the Kimbolton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kimbolton is a town of construction workers and builders, managers, and sales and office workers.
 There are especially a lot of people living in Kimbolton who work in management occupations (47.83%), office and administrative support (0.00%), and sales jobs (0.00%).